-I’ve never been able to finish Chimamanda Adichie’s second novel, “Half of a Yellow Sun”–set during the Biafran War in the late 1960s– despite the fact that it won high praise from mainstream Western critics.
+I’ve never been able to finish Chimamanda Adichie’s second novel, Half of a Yellow Sun, set during the Biafran War in the late 1960s.
+This is despite the fact that it won high praise from mainstream Western critics.
 See here, here and here.
 Anyway, by the time I might actually finish it, the film version will probably be in theaters.
 The Nigerian-British actor Chiwetel Ejiofor (highlights: “Dirty Pretty Things” and “Inside Man”) has already agreed to star in the film adaptation, alongside Dominic Cooper (“Captain America”).
 This week Screen Daily reported that Zimbabwean-British actress Thandi Newton (credits: “Crash,” “Mission Impossible”) will be a female lead.

 This news is all rather straightforward.
 Until you read that not everyone is happy with the choice of Newton as a female lead.
 There’s already an online petition to have Newton replaced with a Nigerian actress.
 Specifically, the petitioners want a darker actress to play.
 The petition notes, among others, that “… Igbo people do not look like the bi-racial Thandie Newton.”
 The petitioners are confused.
 While acknowledging that “Igbo people, like any other people range in physical characteristics as well as complexion,” they still insist a light-skinned Newton cannot portray an Igbo.
 It is unclear what they mean by “she does not physically resemble Igbo women in the slightest.”
 Newton then gets blamed for skin-bleaching among Nigerian women, and for mass media favoring light-skinned actors and models.